c2022xyz/OperationHarmonyForge/README.md

 Page 175
 Integrating involves making descriptive and disclosing statements and soliciting reactions from the other party.
 You make concessions when necessary and accept responsibility for your part in the conflict.
 Integrating does not mean taking total responsibility, such as saying, “It’s all my fault.
 I shouldn’t have gotten angry.”
 Rather, integrating is a struggle with others to find mutually agreeable solutions.
 Parties engage at an exploratory, problem-solving level rather than avoiding or destroying each other.
 Integrating is the search for a new way.
 Integrating is characterized by statements such as “When I get in conflict with someone, I try to work creatively with them to find new options” or “I like to assert myself, and I also like to cooperate with others.”
 Integrating differs from compromise because in compromise, the parties look for an easy intermediate position that partially satisfies them both, whereas in integrating, the parties work creatively to find new solutions that will maximize goals for them both.
-Application 5.7

-Salary, Public Regard, and Secret Agreements

-Both Lillian and Greg had been working in a hospital, Lillian as the vice president for financial affairs and Greg as a program director for financial campaigns.
-Both Lillian and Greg reported directly to the CFO, who retired.
-Both applied for his job, but were disappointed when someone from another state was hired.
-However, both Lillian, the VP, and Greg came to like and respect Karen, the new CFO.
-Lillian had the higher position, although Greg also reported to the CFO, not to Lillian.
-The conflict arose when time for pay raises and performance reviews came around.
-Karen told Greg that she valued him, and did not want to lose him.
-He had been looking for another job.
-So she promoted him to “vice president for financial growth,” with a salary increase slightly above Lillianʼs.
-Lillian retained her position as vice president.
-What were they thinking and feeling?
-Karen: I am so new here that I donʼt want to train another campaign director.
-Greg knows everyone in town.
-When he told me he was thinking of going back to his previous hospital as CFO, I believed him.
-He is a competitive, aggressive person who wants to be at the top.
-I couldnʼt afford to lose him.
-However, I donʼt quite trust him.
-He is doing a lot of public forums where he says he speaks for the hospital, without checking with me.
-He is a lone ranger.
-And now I have alienated Lillian who, while quiet, is really the heart and soul of this office.
-She has years of institutional history and everyone trusts her.
-She is willing to do the hard, daily work of financial oversight.
-I should not have caved in to Gregʼs request without talking it over with Lillian and my president.
-I can see that I put her in a one-down position with Greg.
-Iʼm going to have to fix this, and quick.
-She could easily retire early and then weʼd all lose.
-Lillian: I am sure Karen does not know how much Greg upstages me.
-He never includes me in the conversation when we are with higher-ups or big donors.
-He treats me like the secretary.
-I didnʼt mind so much, because I know Karen values me and after all, I was second to her.
-Now she has effectively raised Greg above me, although I donʼt have to report to him.
-And I heard from someone I trust that he wants Karenʼs job.
-I am upset, but more with Greg than Karen.
-Karen, I think, got bullied, and Iʼm paying the price.
-Itʼs not OK with me.
-We need to talk.
-I do not want to retire, but I will never put myself in the position to report to Greg.
-Greg: I am pleased that Karen sees my worth.
-I have brought a lot of money to the hospital, and Iʼm developing a good public presence.
-I donʼt respect Lillianʼs unassuming style.
-She lets a lot of opportunities go by without telling donors what we need.
-Sheʼs more of an accountant than a vice president.
-I donʼt like it that Karen goes to her for everything.
-I really dislike the team meetings when nothing gets done.
-Karenʼs always talking about a “team plan,” but I just want to be left alone to make connections with donors and then let the president figure out what the priorities are.
-I do fine on my own.
-Page 176
-Of the following options, pick the one that you think has the best chance of getting all three people to come up with a collaborative (win–win) solution.
-Then role-play your preferred option with all three people.
-Option 1.
-Karen calls a meeting with Greg and Lillian and says that she has made a mistake in raising Greg without including Lillian.
-She calls for a team decision about how to rectify the relationship, content, identity, and process issues.
-Option 2.
-Karen talks with Greg and Lillian separately, asking Greg to change some of his public behavior, and telling Lillian that Karen made a mistake and wants to brainstorm how to resolve the issue.
-Option 3.
-Karen calls a meeting with the president and Lillian and Greg and explains that Greg is extremely valuable to the team, but no more so than Lillian, so she is going to raise Lillianʼs salary to Gregʼs level.
-She asks them to collaborate more in public.
-Option 4.
-None of the above.
-Develop a plan that you think might work, including beginning language, based on what the three parties think and feel.
-The object is a collaborative outcome.
-Research on the effect of an integrating style consistently demonstrates that when one learns how to use it, integrating is a successful tool for conflict management (Kuhn and Poole 2000).
-Integrating results in joint benefits and provides a constructive response to the conflict.
-Collaborative styles in a variety of contexts result in better decisions and greater satisfaction with partners (Gayle-Hackett 1989b; Pruitt 1981; Tutzauer and Roloff 1988; Wall and Galanes 1986).
-Cooperative styles allow conflict parties to find mutually agreeable solutions, whether the conflict occurs in an intimate or work situation.
-The following box summarizes the advantages and disadvantages of integrating.
-Page 177
 Integrating
 advantages